Racial reckoning in the Caribbean: Former colony confronts the Netherlands over coronavirus aid conditions

 She needed a financial lifeline.
 Four thousand miles away, Mother Holland was prepared to throw one — but with strings attached.
-What followed would be a racial reckoning in the Caribbean: A bitter dispute between Sint Maarten’s Dutch overseers in Europe and local politicians representing an island populated predominantly by Afro-Caribbeans and other people of color.
+What followed would be a racial reckoning in the Caribbean: a bitter dispute between Sint Maarten’s Dutch overseers in Europe and local politicians representing an island populated predominantly by Afro-Caribbeans and other people of color.

-“This top-down approach definitely feels likes reverting back to colonial times,” Jacobs said.
+“This top-down approach definitely feels like reverting back to colonial times,” Jacobs said.

 The pandemic has upended the economic fortunes for billions of people across the globe, exacerbating existing inequalities and creating new ones.
 In the case of Sint Maarten and the other Dutch autonomous islands in the Caribbean — Aruba and Curaçao — the economic upheaval has gone far further.

-Note: Correction: Grisha Heyliger-Marten’s name was misspelled in an earlier version of this article.